alcacode/object_validator/README.md

 - <`boolean`>

-Optional.
 If `true` an exception will be thrown if the option is missing or its value is invalid.

 ### `ObjectSchema.allowOverride`

 - <`boolean`>

-Optional.
 If `true`, a mapped option may overwrite the option it is mapped to (the last valid value is used).
 If `false`, a mapped option will only used when the option it is mapped to is either missing or invalid.
 Defaults to the value of the global `allowOverride`.

 ### `ObjectSchema.defaultValue`

 - <`any`>

-Optional.
 Value to use if option is missing or its value is invalid.
 If set, that option is guaranteed to exist in the parsed options object.

 Note: If `required` is `true` this value is effectively ignored.